nicolesylvester/CS386-Learn_Coding/Inception/inception.md

 **Consumer Assessment (Must have/Nice to have/Don't care)**

-## Revised Value Proposition and COnsumer Segments
+## Revised Value Proposition and Consumer Segments
-"..."
+# Final Value Proposition:
+CodeHub is a free, self-paced programming education web- application designed to teach coding to all ages at any level of coding experience.

+# Consumer Segments:
+- Teachers
+- School districts
+- Early education